 If you qualify for funding, we'll work with you to develop an educational plan that fits your career goals as well as the guidelines for funding.
-While each of our funding sources has different requirements, it all supports students pursuing credits in one of the college's professional and technical programs.
-(You can, however, later apply any corresponding credits toward your Associates degree, if you choose to pursue that goal.)
+While each of our funding sources has different requirements, our funding supports students pursuing credits in one of the college's career and technical programs (which may include BAS degrees).
+You can, however, later apply any corresponding credits toward your Associates degree, if you choose to pursue that goal.
 See our list of career and technical education programs.

 With a plan in place, we guide you through the process of applying to the college and registering for classes.
 In some cases, we'll also give you advice on how to apply for federal financial aid which would also help you pay for school.